(Baldur's Gate CHARNAME) (Part #3)

 Just South of the border

-Whilst based in Nahskel, the Foundling party :
+Whilst based in Nashkel, the Foundling party :

 - Spotted an ancient suit of plate armour that a plough had just unearthed.
 Since it was made of ankheg hide, the farmer hadn’t realised it was armour.
 She was more concerned about breaking her plough on the strange material.

 - Went on to hunt ankhegs in the North to skin them, since it was really good armour.
-Part of the skins was used to have a second suit created, the rest sold to buy a suit of full plate armour.
+Part of the skins was used to have a second suit created.
+The rest was sold to buy a suit of full plate armour.